Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Approach

 In Phase 2, SAFE computes safe ranges of WCET values under which target tasks are likely to be schedulable.
 To do so, SAFE applies a supervised machine learning technique to the labelled dataset generated by Phase 1 (Section~\ref{subsec:phase1}).
 Specifically, Phase 2 executes SafeRefinement (Algorithm~\ref{alg:safewcet}) which has following steps: complexity reduction, imbalance handling and model refinement.

-\textbf{Complexity reduction.} The ``reduce complexity'' step in Algorithm~\ref{alg:safewcet} reduces the dimensionality of a labelled dataset $\vv{D}$ obtained from the first phase of SAFE (line 2).
-It predicts initial safe WCET ranges based on the WCET variables for the tasks in $J$ (line 3) that have the most significant effect on deadline misses for target tasks.
-A labelled dataset $\vv{D}$ obtained from the first phase of SAFE contains tuples $(W,b)$ where $W$ is a set of WCET values for tasks in $J$ and $b$ is a label of $W$ indicating either no deadline miss (safe) or deadline miss (unsafe) (Section~\ref{subsec:phase1}).
-Note that some WCET values in $W$ may not be relevant to determine $b$.
-Hence, $\vv{D}$ may contain irrelevant variables to predict $b$.
-To decrease computational complexity for the remaining steps, SafeRefinement creates a reduced dataset $\vv{D}^r$ which contains the same number of data instances (tuples) as $\vv{D}$ while including only WCET values with a significant effect on $b$.
-To that end, SafeRefinement employs a standard feature reduction technique: random forest feature reduction~\cite{Breiman:01}.
+\textbf{Complexity reduction.} The ``reduce complexity'' step in Algorithm~\ref{alg:safewcet} reduces the dimensionality of a labelled dataset $\vv{L}$ obtained from the first phase of SAFE (line 2).
+It predicts initial safe WCET ranges based on the WCET variables for the tasks in $\Gamma$ (line 3) that have the most significant effect on deadline misses for target tasks.
+A labelled dataset $\vv{L}$ obtained from the first phase of SAFE contains tuples $(W,\ell)$ where $W$ is a set of WCET values for tasks in $\Gamma$ and $\ell$ is a label of $W$ indicating either no deadline miss (safe) or deadline miss (unsafe) (Section~\ref{subsec:phase1}).
+Note that some WCET values in $W$ may not be relevant to determine $\ell$.
+Hence, $\vv{L}$ may contain irrelevant variables to predict $\ell$.
+To decrease computational complexity for the remaining steps, SafeRefinement creates a reduced dataset $\vv{L}^r$ which contains the same number of data instances (tuples) as $\vv{L}$ while including only WCET values with a significant effect on $\ell$.
+To that end, SafeRefinement employs a standard feature reduction technique: random forest feature reduction~\cite{Breiman:01} which has been successfully applied to high-dimensional data~\cite{Nguyen:15,Hideko:12}.
+Given the labelled dataset $\vv{L}$, random forest creates a set of decision trees based on the parameter values such as the number of trees and tree depth.
+Decision trees obtained by random forest allow us to rank features, i.e., task WCETs, based on their importance as measured by Gini impurity~\cite{Breiman:01}.
+Hence, by setting a particular threshold for importance, we can select a subset of the features.
+Note that Section~\ref{subsec:impl} describes the parameter values for the feature reduction step in detail.